Specifyapp/parsers/parsers/link-design-tokens/README.md

 }
 ```

-After the creation of the indexes dictionary, we will loop over design tokens that include the `compute` method to replace value by the design associate in the dictionary.
+After the creation of the indexes dictionary, we will loop over design tokens that include the `compute` method to replace value by the design token
+associate in the dictionary.
 Each token has its method of replacing its values.
 ## Interface

 ```ts